Code-Institute-Submissions/fergalquinn77-project1/README.md

 - HTML
     - No errors were found when passing through the official W3C validator
 - CSS
-    - No errors were found when passing through the offical Jogsaw validator -Accessibility
+    - No errors were found when passing through the offical Jigsaw validator
+- Accessibility
     - Confirmed that font choice was easy to read and accessible by running it through lighthouse in devtools.

  ![Lighthouse Report](assets/images/lighthouse-report.jpg)